inaimathi/cl-notebook/README.md

 - Also, simple errors don't seem to be getting stored stringified occasionally?
 Haven't seen this since the initial sighting so it may have been fixed already.

 ##### Features
-- Evaluating a cell should replace the value, not the whole cell (this will require a re-structuring in return value display, which you should probably do anyhow.
-Seriously.
-It's confusing as fuck.)
 - Branching for notebooks
 - Should collect warnings rather than ignoring some and treating the rest as errors
 - Notebooks should be deletable (ditto branches, when we put that together)